Sunday, October 13, 2024

 Divine Service is Sunday at 10:00 AM.

-Adult Bible Class is on Sunday at 9:00 AM.
+is on Sundays at 9:00 AM.

-For a calendar of events and meetings, click here.
+CALENDAR: For a calendar of events and meetings, click here.

 INTRODUCTION VIDEO FOR GOOD SHEPHERD LUTHERAN CHURCH